-There are three school districts in New Brunswick which provide full-time French-language education to more than 30,000 students from kindergarten to grade 12 in over 90 schools.
+There are three school districts in New Brunswick which provide full-time French-language education to more than 30,000 students from kindergarten to grade 12 in 78 schools.
 The Fédération des conseils d’éducation du Nouveau-Brunswick (FCÉNB) is the umbrella organization which represents these school districts (District scolaire francophone du Nord-Ouest, District scolaire francophone Nord-Est and District scolaire francophone Sud).
 No other school districts or school boards offer full-time French-language education in this province.
 Services provided by the school districts include:

 - Integrated services to foster learning from early childhood to high school